Adaptive Quantum State Tomography with Active Learning: Results

-A learning procedure without AL with the same number of measurements and equally many, but randomly chosen configurations ends with $f^{1/N}_{\mathrm{baseline}}=75\pm 11\,\%$ (average over four RBMs, all of them trained with the same samples), indicated by the green dotted line in Fig.~\ref{fig:ALLearningCurve}.
+A learning procedure without AL with the same number of measurements and equally many, but randomly chosen configurations (which will be called \textit{baseline} in the following) ends with $f^{1/N}_{\mathrm{baseline}}=75\pm 11\,\%$ (average over all RBMs, trained with the same samples), indicated by the green dotted line in Fig.~\ref{fig:ALLearningCurve}.
 Hence, the quality of the reconstruction was improved strongly by the use of active learning.
-Furthermore, the span of outcomes for different RBMs is significantly decreased compared to a learning procedure without active learning (visualized by the green band in Fig.~\ref{fig:ALLearningCurve}), which makes the results much more reliable than without AL. \\
+Furthermore, the span of final fidelities for different RBMs is significantly decreased compared to a learning procedure without active learning (visualized by the green band in Fig.~\ref{fig:ALLearningCurve}), which makes the results much more reliable than without AL. Note moreover that besides $1-f^{1/N}$ also the $KL$ is reduced compared to the baseline, i.e. the final RBM reconstructions using AL can capture the given dataset in a more efficient way than without AL.\\

 In the following sections, the results for the active learning procedure as explained in section \ref{sec:Model} will be presented for states on IBM's quantum devices and states generated with DMRG.
-The number of samples $N_{\mathrm{tot}}$, number of queries $N_{\mathrm{queries}}$, number of samples per query $N_{\mathrm{per\,query}}$ and number of different configurations $N_{\mathrm{config}}$ are presented in Tab.~\ref{tab:Samples_IBM} and \ref{tab:Samples_DMRG}.
+The number of samples $N_{\mathrm{tot}}$, number of queries $N_{\mathrm{queries}}$, number of samples per query $N_{\mathrm{per\,query}}$ and number of different configurations $N_{\mathrm{conf}}$ are presented in Tab.~\ref{tab:Samples_IBM} and \ref{tab:Samples_DMRG}.
 Based on our experience that for a good reconstruction of the amplitude in most cases more information about the reference configuration is needed (compared to the reconstruction of the phase based on locally rotated configurations), we request more samples than $N_{\mathrm{per\,query}}$ (if not stated differently $3\cdot N_{\mathrm{per\,query}}$) if the reference configuration is requested.